 Using DNAbilize® as a platform for drug development and manufacturing, we currently have four drug candidates in development to treat at least five different cancer disease indications.
-Our lead drug candidate, prexigebersen (pronounced prex" i je ber' sen), initially started the efficacy portion of a Phase 2 clinical trial for untreated or de novo acute myeloid leukemia ("AML") patients in combination with low-dose cytarabine ("LDAC").
+Our lead drug candidate, prexigebersen (pronounced prex" i je ber' sen), initially started the efficacy portion of a Phase 2 clinical trial for untreated acute myeloid leukemia ("AML") patients in combination with low-dose cytarabine ("LDAC").
 Subsequently, a second cohort of untreated AML patients was added to the clinical trial for treatment with prexigebersen in combination with decitabine.
 On March 6, 2019, we announced intended Stage 2 amendments to this Phase 2 clinical trial to (i) add high risk myelodysplastic syndrome ("MDS") patients to the untreated AML cohort being treated with prexigebersen in combination with decitabine, (ii) close the prexigebersen in combination with LDAC treatment cohort, (iii) add a cohort of relapsed/refractory AML and high risk MDS patients for treatment with prexigebersen and decitabine and (iv) following successful completion of a safety segment treating AML and MDS patients with prexigebersen in combination with decitabine, add venetoclax to the treatment combination treating all patient cohorts with prexigebersen in combination with decitabine and venetoclax.
 On November 26, 2019, we announced successful completion of safety testing of the treatment combination of prexigebersen and decitabine in AML and MDS patients in Stage 2 of this Phase 2 clinical trial.

 In addition, preclinical efficacy studies for the triple combination treatment of prexigebersen, decitabine and venetoclax in AML have been successfully completed.
-Based on the successful completion of these studies, we submitted the amendment for the Stage 2 Phase 2 clinical trial to add the triple combination treatment comprised of prexigebersen, decitabine and venetoclax to the U.S. Food and Drug Administration ("FDA").
+In the preclinical efficacy studies, four AML cancer cell lines were treated with three different combinations of decitabine, venetoclax and prexigebersen.
+Decrease in AML cell viability was the primary measure of efficacy.
+The triple combination of decitabine, venetoclax and prexigebersen showed significant improvement in efficacy in three of the four AML cell lines.
+Based on these results, the Company believes that adding prexigebersen to the treatment combination of decitabine and venetoclax could lead to improved efficacy in AML patients.
+Based on the successful completion of these studies, we submitted the amendment for Stage 2 of this Phase 2 clinical trial to add the triple combination treatment comprised of prexigebersen, decitabine and venetoclax to the U.S. Food and Drug Administration ("FDA").
+We added a third cohort to the amendment submitted, treating relapsed/refractory patients who are venetoclax resistant or intolerant with the two-drug combination of prexigebersen and decitabine.
 The FDA requested that the treatment of MDS patients with the triple combination of prexigebersen, decitabine and venetoclax be conducted in a separate clinical trial.
 As a result, the amendment was modified and resubmitted to the FDA for approval.
-The Company is awaiting approval of the modified amendment, which is expected by summer 2020.
-Prexigebersen has also been planned for a safety portion of a Phase 2a clinical trial for chronic myeloid leukemia ("CML") accelerated and blast crisis patients in combination with dasatinib.
-However, due to declining patient population, the Company will not pursue this program any further.
-Finally, a modified product named prexigebersen-A, Bio-Path's fourth drug candidate, has shown to enhance chemotherapy efficacy in preclinical solid tumor models.
-Prexigebersen-A incorporates the same drug substance as prexigebersen but has a slightly modified formulation designed to enhance nanoparticle properties.
-In late 2019, we filed an Investigational New Drug ("IND") application to initiate a Phase 1 clinical trial of prexigebersen-A in patients with solid tumors, including ovarian and uterine, pancreatic and breast cancer.
-This trial is expected to commence after the IND has been cleared by the FDA, which we currently anticipate being in 2020.